Climate action through citizens' assemblies?

 UK municipalities are particularly active in the use of citizens' assemblies.
 The pioneer here was the London borough of Camden, whose city council unanimously endorsed the proposals of the local citizens' assembly for municipal climate protection measures on 7 October 2019.
 The 17 proposals include mounting solar panels on as many houses as possible, building more cycle paths, car-free zones and days, a pilot project for a municipal heating programme, and the establishment of a climate emergency review committee made up of experts and residents.
 More than 40 similar citizens' assemblies have existed or are in place in British municipalities such as Birmingham, Glasgow, Guernsey, Leeds, Oxford and Sheffield.

 As in France, the UK has also had a national Climate Assembly since January 2020, which published its 50 climate policy recommendations in September 2020.
 The Spanish Climate Assembly handed over its 172 recommendations to the government on 6 June 2022.
 On 4 July 2022, the Climate Assembly in Austria presented its 93 recommendations.
-Other national climate assemblies took place in Belgium, Denmark, Finland and Luxembourg.
-Another national climate assembly is currently underway in Sweden.
+Other national climate assemblies took place in Belgium, Denmark, Finland, Luxembourg and Sweden.
+A citizens' assembly on sustainable consumption is currently underway in Norway.
+Another national climate assembly is planned in the Netherlands.

 Many local climate assemblies